SintLucasAllStars/AllForOne/README.md

 * When the player starts, the counter should be clearly visible and counting down from 10.
 * The player can:
-  - Run / Jump anywhere on the game area
+  - Run / Jump anywhere on the game area. ✔
   - Attack / use weapon: All players start without weapon and they can only punch.
 They can then pick up weapons that give them more range or hit points.
-(See attack/defense mechanic)
+(See attack/defense mechanic).
-  - Pick up power ups and weapons.
+  - Pick up power ups and weapons. ✔
-  - Use power ups (see description of powerups below)
+  - Use power ups (see description of powerups below).
   - Fortify: at any point during the 10 second turn (action view), the player can choose to fortify.
 Fortify will put this unit in a defensive position and he will remain this way.
 The unit stays fortified until it gets picked to play again.
 (See attack/defense mechanic)
 * If the 10 seconds run out and the unit is outdoors, then that unit dies instantly.